Codebuff

 Max

-Uses Claude Opus 4.5 with more context gathering:
+Claude Opus 4.5 with best-of-N selection:

-• Reads 12-20+ files per task for deeper context
+• Reads 12-20+ files per task

-• Spawns thinker-best-of-n-opus for complex problems (multiple reasoning paths)
+• Spawns thinker-best-of-n-opus for hard problems

 • Full code review after changes

-Best for complex features and refactors.
+Use for complex features and refactors.

 bash